Why air quality in schools should be everyone’s priority

 We spend 90% of our time indoors1, where the air can be up to five times more polluted than outdoors2.
-For children, a large portion of that time is spent in schools and they are considered one of the more sensitive groups in regards to atmospheric pollution.
+For children, a large portion of that time is spent in schools.
+Children are considered one of the more sensitive groups in regards to pollution.
 This is because their bodies are actively growing and they breathe higher volumes of air relative to their body weights than adults do.

 Teachers too can suffer from loss of concentration from high carbon dioxide levels, drowsiness from high temperatures, or the increased risk of cold and flu transmission from poor humidity.
 When you measure and manage indoor air quality with a solution such as Airthings for Business, both students and staff are healthier, happier and more capable.

-Not only that, teachers and faculty staff feel happier, healthier, and more valued; meaning they are fully present and much more likely to perform well.
+Not only that, teachers and faculty also feel happier, healthier, and more valued; meaning they are fully present and much more likely to perform well.

 Left unchecked, poor air quality will have the opposite effect.
 Factors such as high temperatures, too much carbon dioxide (CO2), lack of ventilation and rising humidity can all encourage lethargy and negatively affect how students and staff feel and perform.

 According to a new report published by two respected medical bodies, not enough is being done to tackle the impact of air quality on the health of children and young people6.
 And it’s just one of a number of studies on the issue.
 We know, for example, that:

 Although children are more susceptible to the health problems associated with poor air quality, everyone who works in the building is potentially at risk of symptoms ranging from asthma and eczema to impaired cognition16.

 Not only that, air contamination levels indoors have been found to be up to five times higher than outdoors17.